bump-sh/docs/src/_guides/bump-sh-tutorials/mock-server-with-beeceptor.md

 ## From OpenAPI to Life-Like Responses

 [Beeceptor](https://beeceptor.com/openapi-mock-server/) can take either a `YAML` or `JSON` OpenAPI file.
-If your spec is hosted publicly (e.g., on [Bump.sh](https://bump.sh/), Github, or internal HTTP server), you can provide a public URL directly, and Beeceptor will fetch and parse it.
+If your spec is hosted publicly (on [Bump.sh](https://bump.sh/) or Github), you can provide a public URL directly, and Beeceptor will fetch and parse it.

 Once imported, Beeceptor expands the following on a dedicated mock server page:
 - All the defined paths, methods, and operationIds